 Meeting the New Rheumatoid Arthritis Specialist

-11 Things you might bring with you to the new Rheumatoid specialist:
+11 Things to bring with you to the new Rheumatoid Arthritis specialist (UPDATED 2016)

-- Notepad & pen: Bring something comfortable to write down what you might want to remember.
+5. Notepad & pen: Or a tablet or whatever is comfortable to write down what you might want to remember.
 There might be a question to ask the doctor when you get a chance.
 There could be something to look up online when you get home.
 Maybe there will be instructions about how a prescription should be administered.

-- Meekness: Doctors are notorious for being defensive with patients who try to be involved in their own treatment plan.
+6. Meekness: Doctors are notorious for being defensive with patients who try to be involved in their own treatment plan.
 Hopefully, you’ll find one who is humble enough to have a productive conversation.
-Either way, you can do as much as possible to be respectful of her knowledge and the many years of training it took to become a Rheumatoid Arthritis / rheumatoid disease specialist.
+Either way, you can do as much as possible to be respectful of her knowledge and the many years of training it took to become a rheumatoid disease / rheumatoid arthritis specialist.
 It’s easier to be nice if you realize that the last patient may have handed the doc a spam sandwich full of crazy ideas printed from the internet.

 - Medical Records Tip for Your Rheumatoid Arthritis History: Read the Doctors’ notes

 - 20 Tips for Managing Your Rheumatoid Arthritis Treatment